sftpplus/sftpplus-docs/src/doc_source/configuration-client/transfers.rst

     The supported actions are:

     * `encoding` - This can be used for text files to change the character set encoding.
-      The only supported conversion is UTF-16 to ASCII.
-      This is selected using `utf-16-to-ascii` as the parameter.

     * `no-action` - Keeps the original content from the source.
       This action has no parameters.

-    For now, the only supported operation is converting from UTF-16 to ASCII.
+    The supported `encoding`` conversions parameters are:

+    * `utf-16-to-ascii` for  UTF-16 to ASCII
+    * `utf-16-to-utf-8` UTF-16 to UTF-8

+    When source file is UTF-16 without byte order mark (BOM), the file is handled as little endian.

     For example, to convert any .txt file, you can use::